Badugi: Strategy

 Position is an important factor in Badugi strategy.
 Players in later position gain more information about the strength of opponents’ hands by observing their actions, and those who act last are often able to bluff more effectively as a result.
 Bluffing in Badugi generally involves snowing, where players stand pat (draw no cards) to represent a strong hand while actually holding a weak one, with the hope of winning the pot later through betting.
 Weaker three-card hands are generally considered preferable for snowing than decent draws, because they relinquish less equity when turned into bluffs.
 Additionally, players see fewer cards in Badugi compared to other draw games, so effective bluffing depends more on drawing and betting patterns than knowledge of discarded cards and blockers.

-If a player holds a three-card hand and is drawing one card, there are ten possible cards that can complete a badugi - the cards of the missing suit that do not pair the ranks already held.
-Players with a made badugi can use this type of information to estimate equities.
-For example, a player with an badugi, facing an opponent drawing one card, knows that the opponent has at most four outs to improve to a better hand than their own, which means the player is at least a 91% favouite to remain ahead.
+Similarly to other draw poker variants, the number of “outs” available to an opponent drawing to improve is often used to estimate hand equity in Badugi.
+If a player holds a three-card hand and is drawing one card, there are ten possible cards that can complete a badugi—the cards of the missing suit that do not pair the ranks already held.
+Players with a made badugi can use this information to estimate equities.
+For example, a player with an badugi, facing an opponent drawing one card, knows that the opponent has at most four outs to improve to a better hand than their own, which means the player is at least a 91% favourite to remain ahead.